 From 2000 until 2006, Dr. McManus served as inaugural Scientific Director of the Institute of Circulatory and Respiratory Health, Canadian Institutes of Health Research.
 He joined the Faculty of Medicine at the University of British Columbia in July 1993 as the Department Head of Pathology & Laboratory Medicine, bringing 11 years of experience as a clinician-scientist at the University of Nebraska Medical Centre, including sabbatical time as John F. Fogarty Senior International Fellow at the Max Planck Institute for Biochemistry in Martinsried, Germany.
 Dr. McManus received an MD degree from the University of Saskatchewan, completed his residency in medicine and pathology at the Peter Bent Brigham Hospital, Harvard University, Boston, the PhD at the University of Toledo, and post‐doctoral fellowships at the University of California – Santa Barbara and the National Heart, Lung & Blood Institute, NIH.

 In 2015, Dr. McManus received a Distinguished Achievement Award from the University of British Columbia Faculty of Medicine.
-He also received the 2015 Howard Morgan Award from the International Academy of Cardiovascular Sciences, the 2015 Lifetime Achievement Award from Canadian Blood Services and the 2015 Jacob Biely Faculty Research Prize from University of British Columbia.
-Recently, he was recognized by the UBC Faculty of Medicine with the 2017 William and Marilyn Weber Lifetime Achievement Award.
-In 2018, he was appointed as a Member of the 2018 Order of Canada and was awarded the 8th annual Margolese National Heart Disorders Prize.
+He also recently received the 2015 Howard Morgan Award from the International Academy of Cardiovascular Sciences and the 2015 Lifetime Achievement Award from Canadian Blood Services and the 2015 Jacob Biely Faculty Research Prize from University of British Columbia.
+In 2017, he was recognized by the Faculty of Medicine with the 2017 William and Marilyn Weber Lifetime Achievement Award.
+He was appointed as a Member of the 2018 Order of Canada and was awarded the 8th annual Margolese National Heart Disorders Prize.
 Recently, he was appointed to the Order of British Columbia in May 2019.